I purchased a single-use ticket in 2022. Why does it have an expiration date?

 What is a fuel service run and why is it important?

-Fuel service runs occur on the first and third Monday of each month when the ferry transports gasoline and propane fuel tankers to and from Anderson Island to restock storage tanks at the Anderson Island General Store.
+Fuel service runs occur on the first and third Monday of each month when the ferry transports gasoline and propane fuel tankers to and from Anderson Island to restock fuel and propane for purchase on the island.
 This service is critical to ensure Anderson Island residents and visitors have access to fuel while they’re on the island.

 Why do we have to cancel passenger service during a fuel service run?